NSPCC helpline and ChildLine We help thousands of adults, children and families

 The NSPCC helpline and ChildLine provide help and support to thousands of adults, children and families.
 Year on year, the number of calls and online contacts is increasing and helping to protect more children.

 Helping adults protect children 24 hours a day

-Our helpline gives adults a place they can contact to get advice or share their concerns about a child, anonymously if they wish.
-It's staffed by professional counsellors with backgrounds in jobs like teaching, healthcare and social work, who know how to spot the signs of abuse and what to do to help.
+The NSPCC helpline is a place adults can contact to get advice or share their concerns about a child, anonymously if they wish.
+It's staffed by professional practitioners with backgrounds in jobs like teaching, healthcare and social work, who know how to spot the signs of abuse and what to do to help.

 We understand how upsetting it can be to think a child’s in danger.
 And we know it can be difficult to know what to do.
 Having those conversations means that we can protect children in abusive situations by getting them the help they need.

 Every call is important to us - even it's a simple question or someone wanting reassurance.

 Every 10 minutes someone contacts us to report child abuse or to get advice about a child's safety.